reiduf/appMate/README.md

 #### Technologies Used
 > Django web framework
 >
+> Python Language
+>
 > Neon remote database
 >
 > Tailwind CSS framework and library
+>
+> Heroki Cloud Services

+## Features
+> Create profiles for each job including salary and location
+>
+> Track interview status all the way up to offer/rejection
+>
+> Create a connections list with all contacts met through job searching including but not limited to recruiters, hiring managers, etc.
+>
+> Connect jobs to the right connection/ contact
+>
+> Search feature to find applications
+>
+> Has a "Going Cold" feature that tracks days since last interaction
+>
+> Implements Django authentication to create users

 ## App Walkthrough
 Below are screenshots of AppMate, walking through some of the features.